dirigeants/klasa/guides/Getting Started/faq.md

  Then, copy your token into the field.

-1. In your `.gitignore` file (create one if you don't have it), add `config.json` to it.
+2. In your `.gitignore` file (create one if you don't have it), add `config.json` to it.
 For information on what the `.gitignore` file is and what it does, visit: <https://git-scm.com/docs/gitignore>.

-1. At the top of your `app.js` file, import the token from the `config.json` like so:
+3. At the top of your `app.js` file, import the token from the `config.json` like so:

 ```js
 const { token } = require('./config.json');
 ```

-1. Finally, **remove your token** from your `app.js` file, and replace it with the `token` variable.
+4. Finally, **remove your token** from your `app.js` file, and replace it with the `token` variable.

 ### Environment Variable

 For a tutorial

-1. Set `process.env.DISCORD_TOKEN` equal to your bot's token, you can do this using [dotenv](https://www.npmjs.com/package/dotenv).
+Set `process.env.DISCORD_TOKEN` equal to your bot's token, you can do this by either

+* using the console to set the environment variable every time you run the bot, by doing `set DISCORD_TOKEN=token`

+* using the [dotenv](https://www.npmjs.com/package/dotenv) package.
 Run `npm install dotenv --save`

 1. Put this code at the top of your `app.js` file: